93 pointsby connor1152813 days ago9 comments

 On the other side, the last time in the US police were killing this indiscriminately, some people in Oakland started open carrying automatic rifles in groups and followed patrol cars to prevent those 'mistakes' to happen again.

-• happytoexplain6 hours ago
+• JoeAltmaier13 days ago

 The penalty for legal concealed carry is not death.
 Victim blaming may be practical, but it's a measure of the depths the government agents have come to, that we are in fear of our lives from them and stepping out of line might be a death sentence.

-• tylerritchie7 hours ago
+• tylerritchie13 days ago

 To be clear, this position is: "capitulate to the police state, or die" with no discussion about whether that should be the case.